NaPiZip/Linux-Kernel-Development/README.md

 ```

 <b>Build issues</b><br>
-For some reason I am not able to build the kernel image due to the following error message:
+For some reason I was not able to build the latest kernel image from Linus Torvalds GitHub repository found [here](https://github.com/torvalds/linux), due to the following error message:
 ```
 $ make -j2
 Makefile:608: include/config/auto.conf: No such file or directory